Dyrutter/anime_recommendations/README.md

 # Anime Recommendation Systems

-This is an example of an anime recommendation system.
+This is an example of anime recommendation systems.
 MLOps are incorporated using MLflow, Weights and Biases (wandb), and FastAPI.
 The workflow:

 1) Download raw data and save it as wandb artifacts